 It's exciting to look forward to your reception (and that amazing dance party you have planned), but really, the most important part of your wedding day is the ceremony.
 After all, that is the portion of your wedding when you can truly express your love for your partner before celebrating with your first married kiss.

 If you're having a religious ceremony, it may not involve too much planning beyond choosing readers and deciding on aisle décor.
-But for a non-religious wedding ceremony, there are a lot more details to consider, since the format is really up to you.
-Where's a couple to start?
-Here are a few things you should make sure to include in your non-religious wedding ceremony.
+But for a nonreligious wedding ceremony, there are quite a few details to consider, and the format is really up to you.
+But where's a couple to start?
+Are there things that absolutely need to be included in a nonreligious ceremony?
+From the ceremony readings to adding a unity ritual, here are a few ideas to consider including in your nonreligious wedding ceremony.

-Without a religious context in your ceremony, you have more flexibility when it comes to readers (especially if they practice a religion other than your own).
-Invite friends or family members who have played an important role in your relationship to share a few words, or get creative and have two readers share a passage together.
+Without religious context in your ceremony, you have more flexibility when it comes to readers (especially if they practice a religion other than your own).
+Invite friends or family members who have played an important role in your relationship to share a few words, or get creative and have two readers share a meaningful passage together.

-Your Love Story
+Focus on Your Love Story

 What's more personal than telling the story of how you met and fell in love?
 Work with your officiant to write an abridged version of how it all happened, with nods to the special moments or events that made you realize you'd each found your partner for life.
 You can also opt to include some of this in your vows if you're writing your own instead of using more traditional lines.